Most of the characteristics of Katahdin's can be found at Katahdin Hair Sheep Internat'l.

 The care and feeding of the sheep that is purchased can be non-taxable.
 Also, Katahdin's are a registered breed that may be important for building a flock.

 This is Doc.
-He is our new ram this year and was the sire for many of our Spring 2013 lambs.
+He was the sire for many of our Spring 2013 lambs.
 Reserve your ewe and ram lamb order now.